matthewfu/redmine_mentions/README.md

 Redmine Mentions
 ================

 Allows users to mention team members in their notes/comments.
+And send notification though Naver Line Channel.

 Functionality
 ==============